What You Need to Know About Michigan’s Implied Consent Laws

 A Super Simple Explanation of Michigan’s Implied Consent Law:

 When you got your Michigan driver’s license, you agreed to submit to a chemical test to determine your BAC if you ever get arrested on suspicion of drunk driving.
-In a nutshell, that’s Michigan’s implied consent law.
+In a nutshell, that’s Michigan’s implied consent laws.
+In the video below, attorney Mark Caldwell explains more about this commonly misunderstood law and its implications:

-So what are the consequences of violating implied consent?
+So, what are the consequences of violating Michigan’s implied consent law?
 What steps should you take after a violation?
 Can you get a suspended license back?

 Read below to find out.